bryanmcnett/hexprism/README.md

 This is because a triangle has three values, which is a poor match for naive SIMD.

-The more efficient implementation of Hexagonal Prisms uses SIMD, and looks more like this:
+The more efficient implementation of Hexagonal Prisms uses SIMD intrinsics, and looks more like this:

 ```
 struct UpTriangle